barrientosvctor/captain-officer/README.md

 - First, you should download the Concord library.
 The easiest way to do it is executing the `compile_concord.sh` script.

+This script will download the Concord git submodule located in this project and then compile it.

 To run the script correctly, you need to have installed **git** and **make** command.

 ```sh